-But as we can see from the chart on the next page, Indians across ages and cultures have been fermenting.
+Indians across ages and cultures have been fermenting.
 The tradition of buttermilk (Majjige, Matha, Chach, and Takram), Lacto-fermented rice, and Kanji (fermented carrot juice) exists even today.
 Apart from that, we had a tradition of Kanjika (sour fermented gruel), Dhanyamla (amla gruel), Raga (generic name to sour fruits), Sadhava (thickened juices), and many more.

 Ever wondered, why are so many girls named after ancient wines and liquor styles?

 Various parts of India still preserve their own traditions of alcoholic beverages.
-Honey, Mahua flowers, Jaggery, and palm sap based traditional beverages can still be found in the various countryside.
+Honey, Mahua flowers, Jaggery, and palm sap based traditional beverages can still be found in countryside.
 Mahua (Madhuca indica) is a unique white pearl-like flower, which grows on the tree.
-As per the traditions, it is never plucked but always allowed to fall on its own and collected from the ground.
-Vedas refer to it distill as Varuni and it is still popular in east and central India as Handiya.
+As per the traditions, we never pluck it but always allow it to fall on its own.
+We then collect it from the ground.
+Vedas refer to it as Varuni and it is still popular in east and central India as Handiya.

 Similarly, Ribba village in Himachal, Shillong in Meghalaya, Coorg in Karnataka, and Goa have been trying to revive the craft beverage, tourist wines, and our traditions.
 However, lack of awareness, proper branding, and promotion is limiting their appeal in mainstream beverages.

 Hops are not indigenous to our subcontinent but this did not stop us from making beers.
 Vedic beers would be very similar to the first Mesopotamian fermented porridges.
 We have multiple references to Masara (barley gruel), Prasanna (rice gruel), and Kilala (sweetened gruel).
 Some of these brews are still available.
-Tongba, (millet gruel beer) is brewed in Nepal is very popular with the tourists.
-A trip to the northeast is incomplete without tasting Apong (rice beer) in Assam, Zutho (Indian Sake) brewed by Angami Naga tribes, and Xaj (herbal rice wine) of Ahoms.
+Tongba (millet gruel beer), brewed in Nepal, is very popular with the tourists.
+A trip to the northeast is incomplete without tasting Apong (rice beer) in Assam, Zutho (Indian Sake) by Angami Naga tribes, and Xaj (herbal rice wine) of Ahoms.
 Because of the rudimentary process and lack of branding indigenous rice wines (like Handia from Jharkhand, Ludi from Himachal, and Kesar Kasturi from Rajasthan) are getting extinct.
 While the world is moving towards artisanal craft brews, it is an agony to see Indians are leaning towards only branded IMFLs.